CodeYourFuture/syllabus-archive/node-db/lesson1.md

 At the moment our server only does one thing.
 When it receives a request from the `/` endpoint, it sends back the same response: "Yay Node Girls!".

-Want to check?
-Try typing http://localhost:3000/nodegirls and see what happens.
+> Try typing http://localhost:3000/nodegirls and see what happens.

 However by making use of endpoints, we can make the server send different responses for different requests.
 This concept is called **routing**.